On the Wasserstein alignment problem: Wasserstein alignment

-Following \eqref{eqn:downward.Wasserstein}, we define the {\it downward $2$-Wasserstein loss} between $\mu$ and $\nu$ by
+Following \cref{eqn:downward.Wasserstein}, we define the {\it downward $2$-Wasserstein loss} between $\mu$ and $\nu$ by

-There is no penalization term (so $R \equiv 0$).
-In particular, if $n = d$, then \eqref{eqn:2.Wasserstein.downward} amounts to finding an optimal orthogonal transformation to align $\mu$ with $\nu$ under $\wass_2$-loss.
-Since the $2$-Wasserstein distance is a metric, we may strengthen Lemma \ref{lem:existence} to a Lipschitz property without the compact support condition.
-With this, Proposition \ref{prop:existence} generalizes straightforwardly.
+There is no penalization term ($R \equiv 0$).
+In particular, if $n = d$, then \cref{eqn:2.Wasserstein.downward} amounts to finding an optimal orthogonal transformation to align $\mu$ with $\nu$ under $\wass_2$-loss.
+Since the $2$-Wasserstein distance is a metric, we may strengthen \cref{lem:existence} to a Lipschitz property without the compact support condition.
+With this, \cref{prop:existence} generalizes straightforwardly.

 \begin{lemma} Let $(\mu, \nu)$ and $(\mu', \nu')$ be two pairs of distributions that satisfy Assumption \ref{asmp:Euclidean} and $A, A' \in \Hplanes$.
 Then, we have

 where $c:= \sqrt{\E[\norm{X}^2]}$ for $X \sim \mu$. \end{lemma} \begin{proof} Using the triangle inequality of $\wass_2$ (on $\Prob_2(\R^p)$ and $\Prob_2(\R^d)$), we have